 The uniqueness of Iceland can be seen in various aspects.
-Not only the uniqueness of the country as a tourist destination because of its natural wonders.
+Not only the country's uniqueness as a tourist destination because of its natural wonders.
 It can also be found in its history, culture, and cuisine.
 Let’s focus on that last one today, shall we?

 What is Hakarl?